sean-levvel/aws-sa-associate-saac02/README.md

     - amount of maximum data loss
     - influences technical solution and cost
     - generally lower values cost more
 - RDS
     - Automatic Backups
-        - autmatic backups retention are from 0 to 35 days.
+        - automatic backups retention are from 0 to 35 days.
     - Manual Snapshots
-        - these dont expire
+        - these don't expire
     - Both use AWS managed s3 buckets
     - first snap is full
-    - size of consumed data then onward = incemental
+    - size of consumed data then onward = incremental
     - every 5 mins transaction logs are written to s3
 - Examp Powerups
     - Creates a NEW RDS Instance on Restore